OneMoreSummer/academic-kickstart/content/post/is-the-underdog-effect-overrated/index.md

 **Early born players are over selected and then under developed.**

-* 2 out of 3 young English pro cricketers (U20) are early born (Q1/Q2) yet this hefty bias is REMOVED within 5 years and REVERSED within 10.
+* 2 out of 3 young English pro cricketers (U20) are early born (Q1/Q2) yet this hefty bias is REMOVED within 5 years and REVERSED within 10. ([How RAE Affects a County Career](https://onemoresummer.co.uk/post/how-rae-affects-a-county-career/))

 **Later born players never enter or are lost too early along the pathway.**